The International Sustainable Development Research Society (ISDRS) is pleased to announce its 27th annual conference to be held on the

 The latest UN SDG Progress Report 2020 from July 2020 indicates that before the COVID-19 pandemic, progress remained uneven and that the world was not on track to meet the Goals by 2030.
 It further shows that this crisis did not sparse any of the SDGs, but effected particularly social ones by reversing several positive trends and even increasing several inequalities within and between countries.
 The report’s progress summary for the 21 SDG targets with a 2020 deadline indicates that only three of them are fully achieved or fully on track to being achieved, and emphasis the wide lack of these achievements regarding biodiversity (p.
 60f).

-To this end, we invite a wide range of contributions from those taking a critical stance at the SDGs as such towards those identifying positive impacts by the SDGs and providing additional solutions to incremental or holistic sustainability challenges.
+To this end, we invite a wide range of contributions from those taking a critical stance of the SDGs, those identifying positive impacts of the SDGs and those providing additional solutions to incremental or holistic sustainability challenges.
 Discussions will be organised along the traditional tracks of the conference based on the topic groups of ISDRS and special tracks with local perspectives, all related to the overall conference theme.
 Additionally, prominent keynote and plenary speakers from all around the world will address challenges in science and practice related the overall theme of the conference.